top of page

 Chaka Khan

 When we sing, we just sing whatever we think sounds best, even if the lyrics coming out of our mouths make absolutely no sense.
-The inspiration of “Wuh Chew Seh?!” is the people who ride in their cars singing all the wrong without giving a single fuck that most of them are WRONG!
+The inspiration of “Wuh Chew Seh?!” is the people who ride in their cars singing all the wrong ass lyrics giving not a single fuck that most of them are WRONG!

-If you are going to cover someone else’s song, you’d better come with the fire or else.
+If you are going to cover someone else’s song, you’d better come with the fire or you're gonna look kinda stupid.
 Sometimes a cover is an improvement on the original.
 Sometimes it’s crap.
 We are going to review some of the biggest covers in music and decide who did it best.

 Follow Black Gaddy on YouTube @BlackGaddy